simonpf/gprof_nn/docs/installation.md

 git clone -b gprof_v8 git@github.com:simonpf/gprof_nn
 ```

-This will clone the source code for the V8 version of GPROF-NN into a new folder named ``gprof_nn``.
+### Dependencies

-## Dependencies
+The recommended way to install the external depencies required for using

-The recommended way to install the external depencies required for using ``gprof_nn`` is through
+``gprof_nn`` is through the conda environment provided in the base directory of
-the conda environment provided in the base directory of the source code.
+the source code.

 ```
 # Swith to folder if not already done